yarafe/Test/aws-faz/examples/ha/README.md

 Common issues:
 - **Cluster never forms** — do not enable initial sync on both nodes at once.
 Enable `initial-sync` on the primary only; stop sync on the secondary (or reboot it), then sync from the primary.
 - **VIP does not move on failover** — confirm `create_iam_role = true` and that the instances can reach the AWS EC2 API (internet or a VPC endpoint).
-- **Peers cannot reach each other** — verify VRRP (IP protocol 112) and TCP 5199 are allowed between the nodes (covered by the VPC-CIDR rule, but confirm if you tighten the security group).
+- **Peers cannot reach each other** — check security group inbound rules to verify allowed traffic between nodes.
-- **Preemption (v7.4.7 / v7.6.2 and later)** — preemption is enabled by default when a node's preferred role is primary; disable it if you do not want automatic failback.
-- **After deployment , it could require to retype ha password**
+- **After deployment, cluster may not be formed until retype ha password**

-You can find additional HA commands in the [FortiAnalyzer CLI reference](https://docs.fortinet.com/document/fortianalyzer/8.0.0/cli-reference).
+You can find additional HA commands in the [FortiAnalyzer CLI reference](https://docs.fortinet.com/document/fortianalyzer/8.0.0/cli-reference/118618/ha).

 ## Support